MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_Consent.md

 ## Validating Consent Mode implementation with UET Dashboard

 The UET Dashboard includes a Consent signal column to help advertisers quickly assess whether valid consent signals are being captured for each UET tag event type.
 This feature supports compliance with privacy regulations in the European Economic Area (EEA), the United Kingdom (UK), and Switzerland by surfacing signal health directly in the dashboard.
-Consent signal is evaluated per event type—so each row (such as Page Load or Custom Event) is assessed independently.
+Consent signal is evaluated per event typeâ€”so each row (such as Page Load or Custom Event) is assessed independently.

-Consent status is displayed using four clear labels: Healthy, Moderate, Missing, and “-”.
-A “Healthy” status means more than 75% of events from the past seven days include a valid consent signal.
-“Moderate” indicates coverage between 0% and 75%, while “Missing” means no valid signals were detected.
-The “-” symbol appears when the signal status is unclear.
+Consent status is displayed using four clear labels: Healthy, Moderate, Missing, and â€œ-â€.
+A â€œHealthyâ€ status means more than 75% of events from the past seven days include a valid consent signal. â€œModerateâ€ indicates coverage between 0% and 75%, while â€œMissingâ€ means no valid signals were detected.
+The â€œ-â€ symbol appears when the signal status is unclear.

 1. From the navigation menu on the left, select **Conversions**.
 1. Review the **Consent status** column in the **Tag Summary** header: